Alcohol withdrawal: signs, symptoms & timeline

 The symptoms of DTS can include seizures, hallucinations, changes in mental functions, long periods of deep sleep, sudden mood changes, overwhelming excitement or fear, stupor, fatigue, restlessness, agitation, and sensitivity to light, sound, and touch.

-Our medical professionals monitor patients 24 hours a day in the security of our clean, affordable, and safe rehabilitation facilities.
-Alcohol withdrawal can be an unpleasant experience, but with the support and help of Recovery Centers of America, those being treated will not only feel more comfortable throughout the process but will have the support and compassion they’ll need to keep on track with their goal of lifelong sobriety.
+Alcohol withdrawal can be excruciating and dangerous, but with the support and help of Recovery Centers of America, those being treated will not only feel more comfortable throughout the process but will have the professional support they need to achieve lasting recovery from alcohol addiction.

-Alcohol withdrawal occurs over varying lengths of time with three possible phases and their corresponding symptoms: mild, moderate, or severe.
-These stages, and their timelines, are all dependent on the severity of the addiction as well as other factors that may impact the withdrawal, including other health problems.
+Alcohol withdrawal timeline varies depending on patient history and typically has three phases.
+These phases, and their timelines, are all dependent on the severity of the addiction as well as other factors that may impact the withdrawal, including other health problems.

 The first phase of alcohol withdrawal, and its associated symptoms (mentioned previously), typically lasts between 24 and 72 hours but, for some, it may go on for weeks.